Printer Friendly Version

 Medication Failure

-Medication failure is defined failure to achieve and maintain a platelet count ≥30,000/L for 3-6 months following completion of treatment.
+Medication failure is defined as disease progression at generally accepted doses at generally accepted durations of therapy as appropriate for the disease state being treated.
 Dosages below the recommended dose for the specific condition being treated and/or experience of common side effects of medication will not be considered medication failure or lack of response for the purpose of this review.

 BCBSMS determines patient medication trial and adherence by a review of pharmacy claims data over the preceding twelve months.
 Additional information may be requested on a case-by-case basis to allow for proper review.
 If individual is new to BCBSMS and pharmacy records are needed to confirm medication trials and adherence, it is the responsibility of the individual and/or requesting provider to obtain said records and to submit them to BCBSMS upon request.
 Medical records from the provider that list previously prescribed medications will not be sufficient to show medication trials or adherence.